 There’s nothing hard about optimizing images.
 All you have to do is add alt text – short for alternative text – to your images.

-When uploading a picture to your media library, WordPress provides you with a box to create an image alt text.
+When uploading pictures to your media library, WordPress provides you with a box to create an image alt text.

 Like everything else, your alt text should be descriptive.
 In addition to that, it ought to contain your focus keywords.